- 10 g (1 tablespoon + 2 teaspoons) culinary matcha; use less for a lighter flavor

 - 118 ml (½ cup) whole milk

 - 3 oz of whole milk

 - 3 tbsp (45 g) of melted unsalted butter

 Warm milk in microwave for 30-45 seconds on high.
 Melt butter in microwave or on stove top.
 In a heat-safe glass measuring cup, whisk together milk and butter until combined.
 Refrigerate bowl with heavy cream while preparing the rest of the ingredients for this recipe.

 Sift matcha into a heat-safe measuring cup.
 Add hot water to matcha and whisk with a bamboo matcha whisk for 30 seconds.
-Slowly add sugar and salt, then continue whisking until everything dissolves completely.
+Slowly add-in sugar, and continue whisking until everything dissolves completely.

-In a small saucepan, bring whole milk and heavy cream* to simmer over medium heat; stir occasionally with a metal whisk.
+In a small saucepan, bring whole milk, heavy cream, and salt to simmer over medium heat; stir occasionally with a metal whisk.
 Reduce heat to low and add matcha mixture to the saucepan.
 Whisk for 20 minutes or until mixture has reduced by half.
 The jam texture should be thick, yet smooth and creamy.